JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_12.md

 Since _The Urantia Book_ is so extraordinarily replete, some feel that they can study it adequately in the privacy of their homes, and that group study is superfluous.
 This viewpoint overlooks the balancing and corrective influence of the group on individual opinions, and the nurturing and spiritually reinforcing effect of group participation.
 We find God and grow spiritually not only by means of what the Father teaches us directly, but also through close association with our fellows.

 Rodan of Alexandria spoke at length about the benefits of group association, noting that “_Many noble human impulses die because there is no one to hear their expression.
-Truly, it is not good for man to be alone._” ([UB 160:2.6](/en/The_Urantia_Book/160#p2_6))
+Truly, it is not good for man to be alone._” (<a id="a51_217"></a>[UB 160:2.6](/en/The_Urantia_Book/160#p2_6))

 Rodan added that, through association, men enrich their souls by pooling their respective spiritual possessions, avoiding the ever-present tendency to fall victim to distortion of vision, prejudice of viewpoint, and narrowness of judgment; that fear, envy, and conceit are prevented by intimate contact with other minds.
 Further, Rodan declared, “_Personality association and mutual affection is an efficient insurance against evil...
 There is positive strength in the knowledge that you live for the welfare of others, and that these others likewise live for your welfare and advancement.
-Man languishes in isolation._” ([UB 160:2.9](/en/The_Urantia_Book/160#p2_9))
+Man languishes in isolation._” (<a id="a53_622"></a>[UB 160:2.9](/en/The_Urantia_Book/160#p2_9))

 During Jesus' last appearance in Jerusalem, he said to the apostles, “_...I wish that you would love and trust one another.
 Judas is no more with you because his love grew cold, and because he refused to trust you, his loyal brethren.
 Have you not read in the Scripture where it is written: It is not good for man to be alone.
-No man lives to himself?”...And did I not even send you out to teach two and two that you might not become lonely and fall into the mischief and miseries of isolation? ...Trust, therefore, and confide in one another._” ([UB 193:3.2](/en/The_Urantia_Book/193#p3_2)).
+No man lives to himself?”...And did I not even send you out to teach two and two that you might not become lonely and fall into the mischief and miseries of isolation? ...Trust, therefore, and confide in one another._” (<a id="a55_547"></a>[UB 193:3.2](/en/The_Urantia_Book/193#p3_2)).
 There may also be a Supreme purpose in study group activity.
-As a Mighty Messenger wrote when describing the Supreme, “_Man can discover the Father in his heart, but he will have to search for the Supreme in the hearts of other men..._” ([UB 117:6.23](/en/The_Urantia_Book/117#p6_23))
+As a Mighty Messenger wrote when describing the Supreme, “_Man can discover the Father in his heart, but he will have to search for the Supreme in the hearts of other men..._” (<a id="a55_831"></a>[UB 117:6.23](/en/The_Urantia_Book/117#p6_23))

 ### Building Blocks Of The Kingdom